JackMaguire/FancySlideShow/README.md

 If it exists, this shows a miniature version of the next slide.
-If the current slide has multiple downstream slides, the first one (and, thus, highest-ranking) is shown.
+If the current slide has multiple downstream slides, only the active one is shown.

 ### (3) Selected Slide ###